Best hybrid cars for 2020

 However, hydrogen refuelling stations are currently extremely limited in the UK.

 Plug-in hybrids typically have larger batteries than standard hybrids; this allows them to have longer electric-only ranges.
+If charged regularly and used for short journeys they can be totally emissions free, though as they do burn fuel, don't expect any to have a 0g/km official CO2 rating.

 How long does it take to charge a hybrid car?